-All you have to do is take a quick glance at the ingredients of most supplements and it won’t be long before you find caffeine anhydrous listed as one of the major components.
+Take a quick glance at the supplement facts of many products and you will find caffeine anhydrous listed as one of the major ingredients.

 What is Caffeine Anhydrous?